lsu-ddem/pathways-site/content/2_Graphics/3_BugSquish/2_Lesson_2/user-based-interactivity-mouse-keyboard-events.md

 {{% codepen 600 RzPbrY %}}

-If you look at functions mousePressed() and keyPressed() you can see specific properties and methods used to tell the sprite how to move around the canvas.
+If you look at functions `mousePressed()` and `keyPressed()` you can see specific properties and methods used to tell the sprite how to move around the canvas.
 By clicking the mouse, we can use `.attractionPoint()` to indicate a spot the sprite should move to.
 This is great for a "click and move" type environment common in many games.

 But what if you want to move by using the keyboard?
 Inside of keyPressed() we can see a series of conditional statements that test to see if a certain key is pressed. because we are using .setSpeed() as the results of this test, we can tell the sprite to move up, down, left, and right to match with the arrow keys.
 Using this logic we can tell our sprites how to move around the canvas.
 Different sprites can be mapped to different key combinations, or multiple sprites can be given the same keys to have identical, synchronized movements.

-When using `setSpeed()` we need to specify both the speed (pixels per frame) to move, and a direction to move in (degrees).
+When using `.setSpeed()` we need to specify both the speed (pixels per frame) to move, and a direction to move in (degrees).
 Below is a chart of some common directions to move in as well as the degree that corresponds to that direction.

 | Angle (degrees) | Direction                |
 | --------------- | ------------------------ |